family

 ADVERTISEMENT

-In response to the intense criticism, Myka made one final Instagram post apologising for "the uproar" that her and James' had made, adding that she took "full responsibility for all of the hurt" that she had caused.
+In response to the intense criticism, Myka made one final Instagram post apologising for "the uproar" that her and James had made, adding that she took "full responsibility for all of the hurt" that she had caused.

 "I'm sorry for letting down so many women that looked up to me as a mother," Myka said.
 She also apologised for "being so naive" about the adoption process, writing, "I was not selective or fully equipped or prepared".

-She continued, "I can't say I wish this never happened because I'm still so glad Huxley is here and getting all the help he needs.
-I also know that even though he is happier in his new home and doing better, that he still experienced trauma and I'm sorry.
+"I also know that even though he is happier in his new home and doing better, that he still experienced trauma and I'm sorry.
 No adoptee deserves any more trauma.
-I wanted to help so bad I was willing to bring home any child that needed me.
-For this I was naive, foolish and arrogant."

 This remains Myka's last Instagram post to date.